compbiocore/bioflows/docs/index.md

 </div>
 </div>

-## Motivation
+## **Motivation**
 A primary objective of the [Computational Biology Core](https://cbc.brown.edu) at Brown's [Centre for Computational Biology of Human Disease](https://www.brown.edu/research/projects/computational-biology-of-human-disease/home), is to enable reproducibility in computational analysis of NGS data.
 Critical to this objective is to provide a simple tool for creating/running bioinformatics workflows as well as consistent software environments across multiple platforms.
-To achieve this goal we have:
+To this we:

-- Developed `bioflows` a workflow tool to ensure consistency in analysis steps and stages with interoperability across multiple job submission systems
+- Developed **bioflows** a workflow tool to ensure consistency in analysis steps and stages with interoperability across multiple job submission systems
-- [**Use CONDA**](https://conda.io/docs/) package management system for managing software tools
+- **Use [CONDA](https://conda.io/docs/)** package management system for managing software tools
-- Container based approach using [**docker**](https://www.docker.com) for cross-platform interoperability of the analysis environment
+- Container based approach using **[docker](https://www.docker.com)** for cross-platform interoperability of the analysis environment

-## Overview
+## **Overview**
-`bioflows` is an user-friendly python implementation of a workflow manager.
+**bioflows** is an user-friendly python implementation of a workflow manager.
 The user is expected to not have any programming knowledge and needs to only provide a control file in a YAML format, chosen for its human readability.
 The goal here is to provide users with a simple and straight-forward interface for processing NGS datasets with many samples using standard bioinformatics pipelines, e.g  RNA-seq, GATK variant calling etc. The tool is developed to alleviate some of the primary issues with scaling up pipelines, such as file naming, management of data, output and logs.

-## How it works
+## **How it works**

-## Key Features
+## **Key Features**
-Currently `bioflows` provides the following features:
+Currently **bioflows** provides the following features:

-- A straightforward approach to management of
+- Simple management of
-    1) data
+    1. data
-    2) logs
+    2. logs
-    3) results
+    3. results
-    4) scripts
+    4. scripts

 - A module to easily download data from NCBI's SRA archive and to optionally directly continue processing the data through the pipelines.
 A few key elements of this module are:
     - Only download and convert the data to usable fastqs
     - Data from multiple runs are concatenated automatically
     - Metadata associated with the SRA data is also provided as a seperate table

 - Conda packages for all dependencies are already pre-built and provided alongwith the software

 ## Conda Package Management